Getting the most out

 Brainwriting is similar to brainstorming – they’re both methods for generating ideas and solutions for a problem.

-Brainwriting, however, gives everyone equal opportunity to participate, and it enables all group members to think without any “blocking”.
+Brainwriting, however, gives everyone an equal opportunity to participate, and it enables all group members to think without any “blocking”.

 Here are the steps that you can follow to run a brainwriting session: